 Extreme Mustang Makeover Youth Division

-In 2017, the Mustang Heritage Foundation will offer the opportunity for youth ages 8-17 to compete in the Extreme Mustang Makeover in Fort Worth, Texas.
-Youth have approximately 100 days to gentle and train a previously “untouched” mustang.
+In 2020, the Mustang Heritage Foundation will offer the opportunity for youth ages 8-17 to compete in the Extreme Mustang Makeover in Lexington, KY and Los Angeles, CA. Youth have approximately 100 days to gentle and train a previously “untouched” mustang.
 Goals of training include halter breaking, trailer loading, picking up feet and leading through obstacles and maneuvers.
 At the end of the training period, youth and mustangs compete for cash and prizes.
-Mustangs and their families will adopt prior to the competition.
+Trainers and their families will adopt the mustang prior to the competition.
+Click here to enter to compete today!

 Youth & Mustang Challenge